samhiggie/Run2HTT_Combine_old/README.md

    - `--SplitSTXS` The splitter will attemp to measure the ggH and qqH STXS bin measurements split into `Unc=Stat+Syst+Bin-By-Bin`.
    Requires that `--SplitUncertainties` has been called.
    - `--RunParallel` Runs major fits in parallel by creating threads for the fits.
 Output is dumped to the usual output area in text files labeled by parameter.
-   = `--numthreads` Dictates the number of threads that `--RunParallel` is allowed to use to concserve system resources.
+   - `--numthreads` Dictates the number of threads that `--RunParallel` is allowed to use to conserve system resources.
 Default: 12.
+   - `--DecorrelateForMe` Calls the decorrelation script on any input before trying to run.
+The card it searches for to do this is smh<year><channel>_nocorrelation.root.
+     			  This is the new recommended default way of decorrelating files when starting from new cards.
+Output will be saved so this option does not need to be used twice.

    To try and keep output seperate, and archived, and the main directory clean, each time this script is run, it will generate a tag with the date, and a random string assigned to it.
 All output of the script can be found in HTT_Output (it will make this directory